-In order to create a perfect partnership between your wine and food, it is essential to know the formula.
+To create a perfect partnership between your wine and food, it is essential to know the formula.
 It is a simple and easy formula to follow: choose wine and foods that do not overpower each other.
 With this in mind, you should try to:

 These basic principles will help you successfully choose wine to accompany your food.
 Read below for a more detailed explanation of each point.

 The body of the wine is the most important aspect when choosing your wine.
-Rich heavy foods such as roast meats and red meat casseroles need a full-bodied, flavoursome wine.
-Generally speaking this is usually a full-bodied red wine.
+Rich, heavy foods such as roast meats and red meat casseroles need a full-bodied, flavoursome wine.
+Generally speaking, this is usually a full-bodied red wine.

 Lighter foods such as fish or white meats are best served with a delicate, refreshing wine.
-This can either be a light-bodied white wine, or if you prefer a low-tannin red wine.
+This can either be a light-bodied white wine or if you prefer, a low-tannin red wine.

 Delicate wines and strong flavours do not go together.
 A wine’s flavour should reflect a meal’s flavour.
 For instance, if you have a steamed meal of chicken and vegetables, you will require a light-flavoured white wine.
-If you are enjoying a beef stew, then you will require a strong flavoured red wine to match the intense cooking method of the meal (rich flavours and long cooking time).
+If you are enjoying a beef stew, you will require a strong flavoured red wine to match the intense cooking method of the meal (rich flavours and long cooking time).

-The acidity in a wine should match the acidity of the food.
+The acidity in wine should match the acidity of the food.
 Typically, Italian food uses highly acidic ingredients such as tomatoes, vinegar and lemons, so an acidic Italian wine is usually served alongside the meal.
 It can often be difficult to find a wine to match dishes using large quantities of acidic ingredients, such as lemons and limes, as the ingredients are often found to overpower many wines.

 This formula is simple; the sweeter the food, the sweeter the wine.
 For instance, sweet and full-bodied Muscat-based wines are great served alongside desserts and puddings.